All-American Girl (TV series)

-All-American Girl is a 1994 American sitcom starring Margaret Cho.
+All-American Girl is an American television sitcom starring Margaret Cho.
 The series aired on ABC from September 14, 1994, to March 15, 1995.
-Cho starred as Margaret Kim, the rebellious daughter of Korean American bookstore owners in San Francisco, whose American attitude often comes into conflict with her more traditional parents (Jodi Long and Clyde Kusatsu).
-Among her co-stars were BD Wong as Cho's brother, and Amy Hill as her eccentric grandmother.
+It was loosely based on Cho's own experiences growing up in a Korean American family in San Francisco.
+Cho starred as Margaret Kim, the rebellious daughter of Korean immigrants and bookstore owners.
+Her American attitude often comes into conflict with that of her more traditional parents (Jodi Long and Clyde Kusatsu).
+Among her co-stars were BD Wong as Margaret's brother, and Amy Hill as her eccentric grandmother.

-The series is notable for being both groundbreaking and infamous.
-The series was the first prime time sitcom to feature an Asian American family as its focus; however, it received criticism for its stereotypical characters.
-ABC's attempts to reform the show resulted in the show having a lack of direction and led viewers away from the series.
-After the first season, ABC wished to revamp All-American Girl into an ensemble series, but these plans were unrealized.

-Creation and summary

-All-American Girl was created by ABC to capitalize on the trend of female comediennes headlining their own sitcoms.
-Cho was included in a Wednesday night lineup that included other women in lead roles — Brett Butler (Grace Under Fire), Ellen DeGeneres (Ellen), and most successfully, Roseanne Barr (Roseanne).
-However, Cho was the only minority of this group and the only one who had no creative control over the process.
-The show's creators suggested other titles for the series such as East Meets West and Wok on the Wild Side, before deciding on All-American Girl.
-All-American Girl was marketed as being based on Cho's stand-up comedy routines, though Cho said that it "was mostly just a gloss" and used to attract fans of her stand-up.
+All-American Girl was created by ABC to capitalize on the trend of female comedians headlining their own sitcoms.
+Cho was included in a Wednesday night lineup that included other women in lead roles—Brett Butler (Grace Under Fire), Ellen DeGeneres (Ellen), and most successfully, Roseanne Barr (Roseanne).

+The series was criticized for its depiction of Korean Americans and for stereotyping characters.
+ABC attempted to counter low ratings by retooling the show into an ensemble sitcom about Margaret and her white friends, but the revamping was unsuccessful.
+The series was cancelled after one season.